nazimur-rahiman/sparkle-dental/site/content/about-us/_index.md

         your regular dental and oral complaints to advanced procedures like implants and digital smile designing.
   heading: What we offer
-  description: >
+  description: >-
-    With over 17 years of clinical experience we skilfully deal with all your regular dental and oral complaints to advanced procedures like implants and digital smile designing.
+    With over 17 years of clinical experience we skillfully deal with all your regular dental and oral complaints to advanced procedures like implants and digital smile designing.
+        Dentistry is a continuously evolving field.
+We regularly attend international and national workshops to upgrade our knowledge.
+We also constantly equip the clinic with instruments and materials that meet industry standards.
+        Our instruments are sterilised and equipments disinfected, along with appropriate barrier protection to ensure a safe environment.
 main:
   heading: Pledge for a life less sweet!
   description: >